-As a graduate student at the University of Washington, I conducted primary research on the Great Seattle Fire of 1889 to create a first-of-its-kind visualization of the fire's spread, while also placing it in the context of other major fires in 19th-century America.
+The Great Seattle Fire of 1889 was thoroughly documented in primary sources, but a timeline of how it consumed downtown had never been visualized.
+I pieced together first-hand accounts and maps from the city archives to create one, while also placing it in the context of other major fires in 19th-century America.
 The resulting interactive website was inducted into the Seattle Public Library's collection, and the spread was published in the May 2016 issue of Arcade Magazine.

 Research and design